CrisHY1995/CrisHY1995.github.io/index.md

 ## About Me

-Yang Hong is currently working toward a master’s degree in the School of Mathematical Sciences, University of Science and Technology of China.
-His research interests include geometric & image processing and 3D modeling.
+Yang Hong is currently working toward a doctor's degree in the School of Mathematical Sciences, University of Science and Technology of China.
+His research interests include geometric & image processing and 3D human modeling.

 ## Publications